eminboghos/portfolio/PredictionMarketBots/predict_fun-btc/architecture.md

 ## PredictFun WebSocket gap handling

 The PredictFun WebSocket delivers approximately 98% of events.
-Missing events could leave the bot with a stale view of the orderbook.
+Missing events could leave the bot with a stale view of the order book.

 Gap detection: every message includes a sequence number.
 The bot tracks the last received sequence number and triggers a resync if a gap is detected.